sebcarss/sebcarss.github.io.repo/src/posts/recipe/bread-chronicles/kitchenaid-to-the-rescue.md

 ## Notes

+- Type of flour used was Tesco Strong White Bread Flour
 - House temperature is 19.5ºC @ 8:00 rising to 20.5ºC @ 10:30
 - Proofing from 8:00-11:00
 - KitchenAid bowl was almost clean with a few remnants around the sides.